Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

       port: 8080
       targetPort: 8080
 ```

 Services, as mentioned before, allow pods to interface with each other.
 LoadBalancer allows external traffic to be routed to the targetPort.
+This is in contrast
+to a ClusterIP, which only allows pod-to-pod traffic.

 # Deployment

-After all manifests are written, the following command must be run:

-This will create the cluster in the console.
-Afterwards, you can use kubectl to apply your
+After the cluster has been set up, you can use kubectl to apply your manifests:
-manifests:

 ```
 kubectl apply -f {{manifest name}}